cleay09/textanyl/README.md

 # textanyl
-text analyzer from web and local resources
+text analyzer from web and local sources